jasperlinthorst/reveal/README.md

 REVEAL (REcursiVe Exact-matching ALigner) can be used to (multi) align whole genomes.

-Preprint can be found here: [Scalable multi whole-genome alignment using recursive exact matching](http://www.biorxiv.org/content/early/2015/07/17/022715)

-## LATEST CHANGES

-- New subcommands: rem, transform, refine and unzip (to substitute align, finish and realign)
-- Package ProbCons code for refining bubbles

 ## INSTALL

 REVEAL is written in Python and C code.
 To build it, it needs Python version 2.7 and a GCC compiler.